freeCodeCamp/freeCodeCamp/guide/english/canvas/animation-in-canvas/index.md

 window.requestAnimationFrame(draw);
 ```

-To see this concept in action, see the '[Particle Sim](/articles/canvas/particle-sim)' page.
+To see this concept in action, see the [Particle Sim](/articles/canvas/particle-sim) page.

 #### More Information: